PrincessUjay/kodecamp_promotional_task8/README.md

 After applying, check the AWS Console to verify the following:
 * VPC creation
 * Subnets (Public and Private)
-* Route Tables and NAT Gateway
+* Route Table and Internet Gateway
-* Security Groups
+* Security Group
-* Network ACLs
-* EC2 Instances in respective subnets
+* EC2 Instance in the respective subnet

-#### 3.10: Test EC2 Instances
-* Public Instance: Ensure Nginx is installed and accessible via HTTP (port 80).
-* Private Instance: Ensure PostgreSQL is installed and accessible from the public instance.

 #### 3.11: Login to your AWS Console to verify that all the resources were created
 ![image](https://github.com/user-attachments/assets/7386eee6-0e27-4126-91c5-9a34550cf2a6)